AdobeDocs/learning-manager.en/help/migrated/kb/auto-delete.md

    ![](assets/cp-autodelete-external.png)

-1. In the **Login Requirement** field, enter the number of days to auto delete a learner if they have not accessed the system.&nbsp;
+1. In the **Login Requirement** field, enter the number of days to auto delete a learner if they have not accessed the system.
 1. Click **Save **to retain the settings made.